shrinivas93/AWS-Certified-Developer-Associate-Notes/README.md

     - EC2 instance and Security Group has Many-To-Many relation
     - All inbound traffic is blocked by default
     - All outbound traffic is authorised by default
-    - Traffic from Security Groups can also be allowed instead of specific IPs (Useful in case of load balancers)
+    - Traffic from Security Groups as a source can also be allowed instead of specific IPs (Useful in case of load balancers)
   - Private vs Public vs Elastic IP
     - Public IP
       - Accessible to internet